Poll: President Donald Trump Seen As ‘Cowardly, Uninspiring’

 By comparison, in a poll released at the same juncture of his first term in 2009, President Barack Obama was described by 66 percent of Americans as a “strong and decisive” leader, and by 72 percent as a man “willing to make hard decisions.”

-Pollsters found Trump’s numbers only slightly vary from where they were before the 2016 presidential election in a similar poll taken by Gallup that rated leadership qualities of all the then candidates.
+Pollsters found Trump’s numbers only slightly vary from where they were before the 2016 presidential election in a similar poll taken by Gallup that rated leadership qualities of all the then-candidates.

 Back then, Trump received just 33 percent on the courage meter, while former Secretary of State Hillary Clinton rated at 35 percent and GOP Senator Ted Cruz brought up the rear at just 29 percent.